pawnguild/pawnguild/README.md

 		python manage.py loaddata db_backup.json

 6. In your terminal (not inside the container), remove `db_backup.json`.
 There is no further need for it

+## Contributing

+To contribute code, you currently need write access to the repository.
+Once given, checkout a new branch off of `production` and create a pull request with any changes you make.
+Note that for your code to pass the automated tests, you will need to format your code with `black`.

+See https://pypi.org/project/black/ for more info on what `black` is.

+Note that where you install black needs to be where your vscode runs.
+It is not inside the docker container.
+For example, I run VS Code in Linux.
+I installed black in my user's python environment.